I am a returning customer

 You have been logged off your account.
 It is now safe to leave the computer.

 Your shopping cart has been saved, the items inside it will be restored whenever you log back into your account.

-How Pearl Red Chinese rice wine is made
+How we make Pearl Red Chinese rice spirit

 We strive to achieve quality through continuous improvement.
 Our Chinese rice spirit making process is held to the highest traditions and standards in line with our philosophy of excellence, sincerity and dedication.
 We are pleased to share our process with you.

 Steaming in Chinese fir containers